Chalice (record label)

-Chalice is a defunct Britain vanity record label created by Coil, exclusively for albums put out by the group.
+Chalice was a British vanity record label created by Coil, exclusively for albums put out by the group.
 Its brother labels are Threshold House and Eskaton.

 According to the 2006 re-pressings of Musick to Play in the Dark Vol. 1 and 2, Chalice is stationed in Thailand as Peter Christopherson supervised the repressing in Krung Thep, where he lived.